tandero/tandero.github.io/content/about.md

 I love to collaborate so feel free to [reach out](mailto:thomas.anderson@radlab.zone).
 Collaboration is a resource-multiplier.
 I take particular joy in designing experiment; it is an exercise in reducing inefficiencies and I love it.

-<a href=../attachments/CV_ThomasAnderson.pdf target="_blank">Download my CV</a> for the concise summary.
+[Read my CV](https://1drv.ms/b/s!Avbd3naclSvRgYkflsH-JkHcCr6epQ) for the concise summary.

 ### A brief timeline of my personal universe

 * 1988 Conceived to the surprise of everyone involved
 * 1995 Recruited to gifted/enrichment program
-* 1999 Win Academic Excellence award
+* 1999 Academic Excellence award
-* 2005 Win Communications Technology award
+* 2005 Communications Technology award
-* 2006 Begin Bachelor's degree at University of Waterloo for Software Engineering
+* 2006 Begin Bachelor's degree at University of Waterloo in Software Engineering
 * 2008 Employed at Electronic Arts making video games (a childhood dream achieved)
 * 2010 Change majors into Psychology; begin work in an EEG/ERP and eye-tracking lab
-* 2012 Graduate with BA in Psychology with Computer Science minor
+* 2012 Complete BA in Psychology with Computer Science minor
 * 2013 First presentation at a scientific conference on stage at Visions Sciences Society
 * 2014 Publish BA thesis research in Neuroimage
 * 2015 Begin Master's degree at University of Toronto in Psychology